Play Live Radio

 Two of the three people who died in the shooting were from Ventura County.

 "This is a shock.
-This is unbelieveable," said Jesse Vetaluh, who is standing outside of a small café in Newbury Park, the Side Street Café.
-She and her son have been coming here for years.
+This is unbelievable," said Jesse Vetaluh while standing outside Side Street Café in Newbury Park.
+She and her son have been coming to the cafe for years.

-They are here to pay their respects to Andrew Canepa, the owner of the popular local restaurant.
-He was one of those who died in Monday’s mass shooting outside of a Reno, Nevada hotel.
+They stopped in to pay their respects to the restaurant's owner, Andrew Canepa, who was one of those who died in Monday’s mass shooting outside of a Reno, Nevada hotel.

-"He always had a big smile.
-I am shocked," said Canepa.
+"He always had a big smile," said Vetaluh.

 Ventura County resident Andrew Canepa was one of the victim's of Monday's mass shooting in Reno.